 Find out more about this course and opportunities to visit Bournemouth & Poole College.

 HNC: September 2021, September 2022; FdEng July 2021, September 2021

 HNC One year full-time, 2 years part-time; FdEng One calendar year full-time or part-time

 FdEng accredited by the Institution of Mechanical Engineers and HNC/FdEng accredited by the Institution of Engineering Designers.
 Please see 'Accreditations' section in Course Details for more information.

-HNC: One A Level at grade C in a relevant subject or equivalent AVCE or National Diploma / Certificate (or equivalent UK or overseas qualifications)
+HNC: One A Level at grade C in a required subject or equivalent AVCE or National Diploma / Certificate (or equivalent UK or overseas qualifications)

-FdEng: 120 Level C credits from an HNC in an appropriate discipline.
+FdEng: 120 Level C credits from an HNC in a required subject.
 Normally at least 40 credits should be at Merit or above and 20 of these credits should be from a mathematical analytical unit.